 We encourage caregivers to read our caregivers section, and we encourage people living with ALS to learn how to care for your caregiver.

-If you continue to struggle and feel stuck in negative patterns, you may want to talk with your neurologist and the social worker at your ALS clinic or local ALS organization, or meet with a couples counselor to improve your dynamics.
+If you continue to struggle and feel stuck in negative patterns, you may want to talk with the social worker at your ALS clinic or local ALS organization, or meet with a couples counselor to improve your dynamics.

 We encourage caregivers to read our caregivers section, and we encourage people living with ALS to learn how to care for your caregiver.

-If you continue to struggle and feel stuck in negative patterns, you may want to talk with your neurologist and the social worker at your ALS clinic or local ALS organization, or meet with a couples counselor to improve your dynamics.
+If you continue to struggle and feel stuck in negative patterns, you may want to talk with the social worker at your ALS clinic or local ALS organization, or meet with a couples counselor to improve your dynamics.

 Building Your Support Team